 In study after study, people will click the listing with the best star ratings—even if it means skipping the top location-based result.
 You need at least five reviews before Google will publish the coveted gold stars in your listing.

-If you want to build up your practice’s good reviews, there are a couple steps you can take:
+If you want to build up your practice’s good reviews, there are a couple of steps you can take:

 - Make it easy for your patients to leave a review.
 Your website and social media accounts should not only ask happy customers to leave a review, they should provide handy links to make it simple for a patient to do so.